 - As your healthcare provider when it will be safe to shower, bathe, or swim.
 Generally, you should not soak in water for about a week to prevent the incision from softening, opening, or becoming infected.

-- Avoid all activities that would put pressure on your incision site or cause irritation to the incision.
-Do not use lotions, powders, or ointments unless your provider says it is safe to do so.
-Do not carry a purse or backpack that would put pressure on your incision site.
+- Don't do any activities that would put pressure on your incision site or cause irritation to the incision.
+Don't use lotions, powders, or ointments unless your provider says it's OK.
+Don't carry a purse or backpack that would put pressure on your incision site.

 Call 911 if you have: